doukutsu-rs/doukutsu-rs/README.md

 **Cave Story+**

 - PC release - Copy `data` folder from installation directory ([guide for Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=760447682)) to the runtime directory.
-- Switch release - While some support is implemented, hacking consoles and extracting cartridge content is a kind of gray legal area so I will leave it to you...
+- Switch release - Not supported, because extracting the data files from the console is complicated and requires device-specific decryption keys.
+Some of release-specific features have been implemented, so you should be able to play it without any major issues.
+Google will likely help you if you really want to.

 #### Roadmap